DataFire/Integrations/integrations/generated/azure_redis/README.md

 ## Definitions

 ### CheckNameAvailabilityParameters
-* CheckNameAvailabilityParameters `object`: Parameters body to pass for name availability check.
+* CheckNameAvailabilityParameters `object`: Parameters body to pass for resource name availability check.
   * name **required** `string`: Resource name.
   * type **required** `string`: Resource type.
 The only legal value of this property for checking redis cache name availability is 'Microsoft.Cache/redis'.